OGalOz/NewYPL/README.md

 python3 src/run_steps.py central_config.json input_dir output_dir {start_point}
 ```
 Where {start_point} is an integer between 1 and 6 - where 1 means start from the beginning,
-6 means run from the last step (Plot generation), and every number between starts at that point.
+6 means run from the last step (Plot and stats generation), and every number between starts at that point.
 The program normally runs from step 1 through step 6